 Learn about the Ocoee flume history while you take a whitewater rafting trip with Outland.
-The Ocoee powerhouses, dams and flume line are part of an ambitious hydroelectric power project that began in 1910.
+The Ocoee powerhouses, dams and flume line, are parts of an ambitious hydroelectric power project that began in 1910.
 Constructed by Eastern Tennessee Power Company, this series of historic hydroelectric structures are tucked into the narrow Ocoee River Gorge, all located within a stretch of only 12 miles.

 Ocoee Dam Number One was built over the site of the old farming community of Parksville, with workers housed in what amounted to a small city.
 Upon its completion it was named Parksville Dam, and the new powerhouse dubbed Ocoee Powerhouse Number One.
 Locals referred to it as “The Big Concrete Dam,” a term that was common then but seldom used today.
 Ocoee Number One is the oldest dam in what is today the Tennessee Valley Authority (TVA) system.
 Construction of Ocoee Powerhouse Number Two, located just a few miles upriver from Powerhouse Number One, began in 1912.
 To provide adequate water volume to drive the turbines, a wooden flume line was constructed to carry the river waters to the powerhouse.
 A second dam was built upriver to hold the waters destined for the Flume.
 Officially named the Diversion Dam, old-timers still refer to it as “The Stick Dam.”

 Image courtesy of Tennessee Overhill